 Many guitars can be dramatically improved by swapping out a few components.
 You will be amazed how big of a difference in terms of sound bone nuts and graphite saddles make.

 Here at GUITAR GARAGE LONDON we are always excited about new challenging wiring mods pushing the experimental boundaries.
-In the last couple of years we've have built special wiring for our GGL Custom guitars as well as modded over 200 instruments.
+In the last several years we have built special wiring for our GGL Custom guitars as well as modded over 400 instruments.

 Small things can make a huge difference.

 To get a quote on any service, please drop us a line with a description of the project to email@example.com

 Here are the most popular mods we do: